olivercarlson/csr-keep-or-cancel/readme.md

 # Keep or Cancel for the Chase Sapphire Reserve (CSR)

-Version 2.0 is live as of 2/21/19.
+Version 2.0 is live as of 2/21/19, fully functional and deployed at: https://kocv2.herokuapp.com/

-Version 1.0 of the site is currently deployed here: https://keeporcancel.netlify.com
+Version 1.0 of the site.

 ## ABOUT: